 Journal articles and book chapters

-Submit an ILL Request form (via the online resource where you found the article or via the Library’s ILL form) and make sure to identify yourself as a Distance Ed. student.
+Submit an ILL Request form (via the online resource where you found the article or via the Library’s InterLibrary Loan - Article / Book Chapter Request Form) and make sure to identify yourself as a Distance Ed. student.
 The items will be sent in PDF format to your ASU email account.

 Books and other materials

-Submit an ILL Request form (via the online resource where you found the item or via the Library’s ILL form) and identify yourself as a Distance Ed. student.
+Submit an ILL Request form (via the online resource where you found the item or via the Library’s InterLibrary Loan - Book Request Form) and identify yourself as a Distance Ed. student.

 - If you reside in Coke, Concho, Irion, Menard, Reagan, Runnels, Schleicher, Sterling, or Tom Green Counties, you will need to come to the ASU Library to pick up your ILL items.